JuliaMultimedia/CSFML.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/Gnimuc/LibCSFML.jl?svg=true)](https://ci.appveyor.com/project/Gnimuc/LibCSFML-jl)

-Julia wrapper for [CSFML](https://github.com/SFML/CSFML), the Official binding of [SFML](https://github.com/SFML/SFML) for C. SFML is a simple, fast, cross-platform and object-oriented multimedia API.
+Julia wrapper for [CSFML](https://github.com/SFML/CSFML), the official binding of [SFML](https://github.com/SFML/SFML) for C. SFML is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
 The Julia bindings in this repo are auto-generated using [Clang.jl](https://github.com/JuliaInterop/Clang.jl).
 You could refer to [CSFML's docs](http://transit.iut2.upmf-grenoble.fr/doc/libcsfml-doc/html/index.htm) for how to use those bindings.

 ## Installation
 ```julia